Shoulder Injuries

 - Lack of proper and adequate safety training

-All of these cases of shoulder injury while working in the maritime industry could be related to your maritime company’s negligence, or the negligence of a third party.
+All these cases of shoulder injury while working in the maritime industry could be related to your maritime company’s negligence, or the negligence of a third party.
 An experienced maritime injury attorney will be able to fight for the compensation and justice you deserve.
-Call the attorneys at Anderson Carey Williams & Neidzwski, LLP today for a free no obligations consultation at 1 (800) 262-8529.
+Call the attorneys at BoatLaw, LLP today at 1-800-262-8529 for a free, no obligations consultation.

 Types of Maritime Shoulder Injuries